Google Pixel 8a vs Samsung Galaxy A25 5G

 Who should buy each?

-Choose the Samsung Galaxy A25 5G if: you need a larger screen, want excellent battery life, or prefer expandable storage options.
+Choose the Samsung Galaxy A25 5G if: you want a larger display for media consumption, need a longer battery life for travel, or are looking for a budget-friendly option.
 (6.5" display, 5000 mAh battery)

 Conclusion